 ✔️Start a load of laundry.

 I know what you’re thinking.
-You’ve got to cook tea, get the kids to sports, stop at the supermarket, fill the car with petrol and numerous other things besides working full time.
+You’ve got to cook tea, get the kids to sports, stop at the supermarket, fill the car with petrol, and numerous other things besides working full time.
 There isn’t time to do an hour every day on housework.
-Well, I’m telling you, you can do this. your hour of housework doesn’t have to be done in the morning, and it doesn’t have to be done all in one hour.
-You can split it up into half an hour time slots or even 15-minute slots to fit in with your day.
+Well, I’m telling you, you can do this.
+Your hour of housework doesn’t have to be done in the morning, and it doesn’t have to be done all in one hour.
+You can split it into half an hour or even 15-minute slots to fit in with your day.

 Set a timer and: